Kewanee High School: Academics

 In 2010, KHS Alumni Elizabeth VanDamme (nee Maes) became the novice state champion in Poetry Interpretation at the IIFA State speech and Debate tournament hosted at Illinois Central College.

 Athletics

 Kewanee is a member school in the Illinois High School Association; its mascot is the Boilermaker.
-The school has three state championships on record in team athletics and activities: boys' cross country (1996), boys' golf (1948), and debate (1948).
+The school has 6 state championships on record in team athletics and activities: boys' cross country (1996), boys' golf (1948), and debate (1948) Music (2024, 2025, and 2026).

 For nearly 50 years, Kewanee High School competed in the North Central Illinois Conference (NCIC).
 However, after the 2009-2010 school year, KHS left the NCIC and joined the Three Rivers Conference.